The Shed (arts center)

 The Shed (formerly known as Culture Shed and Hudson Yards Cultural Shed) is a cultural center in Hudson Yards, Manhattan, New York City.
 Opened on April 5, 2019, the Shed commissions, produces, and presents a wide range of activities in performing arts, visual arts, and pop culture.

 The Shed is located in the Bloomberg Building, adjacent to the northern leg of the High Line elevated park, near the Chelsea gallery district.
 It is attached to 15 Hudson Yards, a skyscraper within the Hudson Yards real estate development, although the Shed itself is located on city-owned land.
 The cultural center is maintained by an independent nonprofit cultural organization of the same name.
-The CEO/Artistic Director for the Shed is Alex Poots.
+The Shed's CEO is Meredith "Max" Hodges and the Artistic Director is Alex Poots.
 The Chairman of the Board of Directors is Jonathan Tisch, who succeeded founding Chairman Daniel Doctoroff in 2022.

 Construction on the Shed started in 2015, using a design from lead architect Diller Scofidio + Renfro and collaborating architect Rockwell Group.
 Structural engineering, the facade, and kinetic design was provided by Thornton Tomasetti.
 Hardesty & Hanover was the mechanization consultant.
 The Shed features several architectural features, including a retractable shell that creates a space, named The McCourt, for large-scale performances, installations and events; a 500-seat theater; and two levels of exhibition space.
 The plans for the cultural center have drawn praise from numerous media outlets and art institutions.
 It was initially criticized by the surrounding community, but as construction progressed, media reviews of the Shed have leaned more positive.

 History

 Rezoning

-In January 2005, the New York City Council approved the rezoning of about 60 blocks from 28th to 43rd Streets; in 2009, after the stadium failed to win state approval, the West Side Yard was similarly rezoned.
+In January 2005, the New York City Council approved the rezoning of about 60 blocks from 28th to 43rd Streets; in 2009, after a proposal for a stadium failed to win state approval, the West Side Yard was similarly rezoned.
 As rezoned, the Hudson Yards area will have 25.8 e6sqft of Class A office space, 20,000 housing units, 2 e6sqft of hotel space, 750-seat public school, 1 e6sqft of retail and more than 20 acre of public open space, which includes building a subway extension of the 7 train to help encourage development of the Hudson Yards area.

 In May 2010, the Metropolitan Transportation Authority (MTA) leased the air rights over the rail yard for 99 years, at a price of US$1 billion to a joint venture of Related Companies and Oxford Properties Group, which built a platform above both the eastern and western portions of the yard on which to construct the buildings, including what was then known as the Culture Shed.

 In April 2013, the Related/Oxford joint venture obtained a $475 million construction loan from parties including Barry Sternlicht's Starwood Property Group and luxury retailer Coach.
 The financing deal was unique in several aspects, including the fact that it included a construction mezzanine loan, that Coach was a lender on both the debt and equity sides, and that the MTA helped create the "severable lease" structure that allowed for the loans.